sophiasupercoder/Portfolio-sophia/README.md

 3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words)
+Online education offers institutions a way to take advantage of these opportunities, either for large scale distance learning courses or as an element of existing face-to-face courses. broadband technology has made it possible for people to be always connected to the internet.
+With fast streaming, its now possible to have fully interactive educational resources available to access in an instant.